aws-samples/shopfloor-connectivity/docs/README.md

 </tr>
 <tr class="even">
 <td>Channels</td>
-<td><p>The channels configuration for a ADS source holds configuration data to read values from fields on the source controller.</p>
+<td><p>The channels configuration for an ADS source holds configuration data to read values from fields on the source controller.</p>
 <p>The element is a map indexed by the channel identifier.</p>
 <p>Channels can be "commented" out by adding a "#" at the beginning of the identifier of that channel.</p></td>
 <td>Map[String,<a href="#adschannelconfiguration">AdsChannelConfiguration</a>]</td>